Psyc193L/Psyc193L.github.io/index.Rmd

 * **Website**
   + You're looking at it right now!
-This website will be the main hub for course-related material.
-This is where I will be uploading lecture notes, information about assignments, etc.
+This website will functionally be the course textbook.
+This is where I will upload all lecture notes and information.

 * **Canvas**
-  + Canvas will be used for posting grades.
-That's pretty much it!
+  + Canvas will be used for downloading and submitting assignments as well as grades.

 <!-- * **[DataHub](https://datahub.ucsd.edu/hub/login)** -->